migratorydata/migratorydata-elastic-stack/readme.md

     └── manifest.yml
 ```

-The module is structured into three similar sections corresponding to the three log types: access logs, message logs, and
+The module is structured into three similar sections corresponding to the three log types: access logs, message logs, cache logs, and
 statistics.

 ### Config Files